starbeamjs/starbeam/docs/PACKAGE-SURFACE-PER-ROADMAP.md

 surface changes. `@starbeam/service` stays public as the low-level kernel for adapter/runtime and manual app integration.
 React `useService`, Preact `useService`/`setupService`, and Vue `setupService` are the app-author APIs.
-`@starbeam/universal` still does not re-export service; PER6d owns that umbrella decision.
+`@starbeam/universal` still does not re-export service.

+**PER6d conclusion:** The universal umbrella shape is resolved without package surface changes. `Resource` remains the current lifecycle authoring re-export from `@starbeam/universal`. `service`, `setupResource`, `ResourceList`, `SyncTo`, and `PrimitiveSyncTo` stay as direct imports from `@starbeam/service` or `@starbeam/resource` pending a later export-completion PER.

-**Validation:** docs diff for PER6a/PER6c.
+**Validation:** docs diff for PER6a/PER6c/PER6d.
 Package-surface checks only if a later sub-arc changes manifests, exports, or generated artifacts.

 ## 7. Public primitive split: `@starbeam/reactive`